 - 1 Standby.
 In this sleep mode, power is reduced or turned off for many components.
-However, system memory remains active. - NOTE: Hibernate mode is only supported on computers with 4-GB of RAM or less. - 1 Hibernate.
+However, system memory remains active. - Hibernate.
 This sleep mode reduces power consumption to a minimum by writing all data in system memory to a hard drive and then removing system power.
 Waking up from this mode restarts the computer, and the memory contents are restored.
-Operation then resumes where the computer left off when it entered the hibernation mode. - Shutdown.
-This sleep mode removes all power from the computer except a small auxiliary amount.
-As long as the computer remains connected to an electrical outlet, it can be automatically or remotely started.
-For example, the Auto Power On option in system setup (see System Setup) allows the computer to automatically start at a specified time.
-Also, your network administrator can remotely start your computer using a power management event such as Remote Wake Up.
+Operation then resumes where the computer left off when it entered the hibernation mode.